Published On: Feb 17 2013 05:45:58 AM ESTUpdated On: Feb 18 2015 02:00:00 AM EST

 1885: Mark Twain's "Adventures of Huckleberry Finn" is published in the U.S. for the first time.
 It had previously been published in Europe and Canada on Dec.
 10, 1884.

-1861: In Montgomery, Ala., Jefferson Davis is inaugurated as the provisional president of the Confederate States of America.
+1861: In Montgomery, Alabama, Jefferson Davis is inaugurated as the provisional president of the Confederate States of America.
 He would be formally elected without opposition in November 1861.

 1564: Italian artist and sculptor Michelangelo, often considered to be one of the greatest artists of all time, dies at the age of 88 in Rome, Italy.
 Some of his best known works include the sculptures "Pietà" and "David" and frescos of the scenes from Genesis on the ceiling and The Last Judgment on the altar wall of the Sistine Chapel in Rome.